QualiSystems/Ixia-IxNetworkController-Shell/README.md

 2. Extract the zip file to the suitable offline package folder(s).

-3. Terminate the shell’s instance, as explained [here](http://help.quali.com/Online%20Help/9.0/Portal/Content/CSP/MNG/Mng-Exctn-Srv-Exct.htm#Terminat).
+3. Terminate the shellâ€™s instance, as explained [here](http://help.quali.com/Online%20Help/9.0/Portal/Content/CSP/MNG/Mng-Exctn-Srv-Exct.htm#Terminat).

 ### Updating online Python dependencies
 In online mode, the execution server automatically downloads and extracts the appropriate dependencies file to the online Python dependencies repository every time a new instance of the driver or script is created.

 **To update online Python dependencies:**
-* If there is a live instance of the shell's driver or script, terminate the shell’s instance, as explained [here](http://help.quali.com/Online%20Help/9.0/Portal/Content/CSP/MNG/Mng-Exctn-Srv-Exct.htm#Terminat).
+* If there is a live instance of the shell's driver or script, terminate the shellâ€™s instance, as explained [here](http://help.quali.com/Online%20Help/9.0/Portal/Content/CSP/MNG/Mng-Exctn-Srv-Exct.htm#Terminat).
 If an instance does not exist, the execution server will download the Python dependencies the next time a command of the driver or script runs.

 ## Associating a CloudShell Service to a Non-Global Domain